HabanaAI/Gaudi-tutorials/PyTorch/triton_inference_server/README.md

 ```

 > [!NOTE]
-> In the command above, change the `ImageName` as needed for different driver version.
+> In the command above, change the `ImageName` for different driver versions, and the `$PWD/model_repository/` if needed.

 > [!WARNING]
 > For private models, one need to request access to the model and add the access token to the docker command `-e PRIVATE_REPO_TOKEN=<hf_your_huggingface_access_token>`.